QS ranks Melbourne Business School Full-time Master of Business Analytics in global top five

-In only its third year, Melbourne Business School’s Master of Business Analytics Program has been ranked No. 5 in the world in the first-ever QS World University’s Rankings of business analytics programs.
+In only its third year, Melbourne Business School’s Full-time Master of Business Analytics Program has been ranked No. 5 in the world in the first-ever QS World University’s Rankings of business analytics programs.

 We are the only school from Asia, Australia and New Zealand to make the QS list of the world’s top 45 programs, making us QS’s top program in the region.